-Do you want to add a stats dashboard on your WordPress site?
+Do you want to add a Google Analytics dashboard for WordPress, so you can see your site’s stats at a glance?
 After connecting your site with Google Analytics, you can see your site’s important statistics and metrics in your Analytics account.
 But, if you’re new to the Analytics platform, you may find it difficult or tedious to go to the Analytics website to view your reports.

-In this article, we’ll show you how to add a stats dashboard on your WordPress site, step-by-step.
+In this article, we’ll show you how to add a WordPress analytics dashboard to your site, step-by-step.
 This’ll help you see your site’s important statistics and metrics directly inside your WordPress dashboard.

 Google Analytics is the most commonly-used website analytics service that provides you with detailed reports about your site traffic and their behaviors on your site.